-When BPPV techniques are performed correctly, reduction of your vertigo, dizziness and other symptoms of BPPV is immediate in 80% or more of cases.
+When BPPV techniques are performed correctly, reducing your vertigo, dizziness, and other symptoms of BPPV is immediate in 80% or more of cases.
 Quality BPPV practitioners have a 90%+ success rate within three applications of the techniques.

 Other BPPV Treatment Options?

 Due to BPPV being caused by the physical presence of ear rocks within your vestibular canal, only the relocation of these ear rocks will clear your symptoms.
-You may find some drugs can help you mask your BPPV symptoms by diminishing your sensitivity your vestibular symptoms.
-They work in a similar fashion to sea sickness medications.
-Please discuss this medicated option with your doctor.
+You may find some drugs that can help you mask your BPPV symptoms by diminishing your sensitivity to your vestibular symptoms.
+They work similarly to seasickness medications.
+Would you please discuss this medicated option with your doctor?

 Who Performs BPPV Treatment?